riteshporiya/angular-tic-tac-toe-game/README.md

 # Angular Tic-Tac-Toe Game 🎮

 Welcome to the Angular Tic-Tac-Toe Game repository!
 This project showcases a modern, responsive Tic-Tac-Toe game built with Angular.
-Dive into the world of front-end development with this classic game, featuring clean code, modular components, and a sleek user interface. 🚀✨
+Dive into the world of front-end development with this classic game, featuring clean code, modular components, and a sleek user interface. ��✨

 ## Features 🌟

+### Gameplay
-- Implements a score tracking system for X wins, O wins, ties, and total games played.
+- Implements a score tracking system for X wins, O wins, ties, and total games played
-- Adds "Reset" and "Stop" buttons as shown in the image.
-- Displays the current player's turn.
+- Displays the current player's turn with visual indicators
-- Shows the winner or if it's a draw.
+- Shows the winner or if it's a draw with an animated celebration modal
+- Allows for different board sizes (3x3, 4x4, 5x5)
-- The game board is now centered and responsive.
+- The game board is centered and fully responsive for all devices
-- Improved visual feedback for player moves (X in blue, O in red).
-- The ability to stop the game at any point.

-## Future Enhancements 🌠
+### AI Opponent

-- An option to play against an AI opponent.
+- Play against an AI with three difficulty levels:
+  - **Easy**: Makes random moves for beginners
+  - **Medium**: Uses strategy to win when possible, block opponent's winning moves, and make strategic positional plays
+  - **Hard**: Implements the Minimax algorithm with Alpha-Beta pruning for optimal play on 3x3 boards, and advanced heuristics for larger boards

+### Visual & Audio Enhancements
-- Animations for placing X's and O's.
+- Beautiful animations for placing X's and O's
+- Smooth win/draw animations with celebration effects
-- Sound effects for moves and game outcomes.
+- Sound effects for moves, wins, and draws
-- A settings menu to customize game options (e.g., board size, win condition).
+- Toggleable sound option with preferences saved between sessions
+- Responsive design with a modern UI
+- Winner celebration modal with trophy and confetti animations

+### User Experience
-- Local storage to persist scores between sessions.
+- Local storage to persist scores and settings between sessions
-- A modal or animation to celebrate the winner.
+- Settings menu to customize game options (board size, AI difficulty, sound)
+- Visual feedback for moves with distinctive colors (X in blue, O in red)
+- The ability to stop the game at any point or reset the board

 ## Getting Started 🛠️